Jobs at Curtin Singapore

 An Academic Director Research Training role may be established within Curtin Singapore, reporting to the Director of Research for their areas of responsibility that align with this role.

-4. Qualifications and Selection Criteria
+4. Qualifications and selection criteria:

 - PhD in a related discipline.